 This work has been presented at the Vancouver International Children's Festival (2018), Calgary Board of Education schools (2018), corporate client events, Hope Lutheran Church (2018), and is a favourite for schools and young audiences.

 Powwow Mash-Up 15-30 minutes 3-10 dancers Powwow Dance styles are shared in a high-energy non-stop dance performance to live and recorded music.
 This performance is popular for corporations, outdoor performances, schools, and smaller festivals.
 The styles of dance and length of performance are customizable to clients needs.

 The titles translates from Blackfoot to english as "tellings stories using dances".
 This work shares stories through hoop dance, using traditional and contemporary styles.
-This work is created specifically for Surrey Children's Festival, 2018, and will be available to present September 2018.
 This work can be presented in theatres as well as outside stages, schools and variable performance spaces.